VerisimilitudeX/DNAnalyzer/README.md

 <a href="https://discord.gg/X3YCvGf2Ug"><img src="https://img.shields.io/discord/1033196198816915516" alt=""></a>
 <a href="https://deepsource.io/gh/VerisimilitudeX/DNAnalyzer/?ref=repository-badge}"><img src="https://deepsource.io/gh/VerisimilitudeX/DNAnalyzer.svg/?label=active+issues&amp;show_trend=true&amp;token=9NBX3zsf0IZ3Nii3AApiX1Wa" alt="DeepSource" title="DeepSource"></a></p>

->Revolutionizing DNA analysis and making it accessible to all through innovative analysis and interpretive tools
+>Revolutionizing DNA analysis and making it accessible to all through innovative AI-powered analysis and interpretive tools

 DNAnalyzer is a fiscally sponsored 501(c)(3) nonprofit organization (EIN: 81-2908499) dedicated to revolutionizing the field of DNA analysis.
 We aim to democratize access to DNA analysis tools for a deeper understanding of human health and disease and pushing the boundaries of what is possible in the field of genetics research to make a significant impact in the industry.